 The NetCDF Data Format¶

-The NetCDF format is a common data format used for weather and climate data.
-Most weather and climate datasets will be published primarily or additionally in the NetCDF format.
-It’s efficient, self-describing, and supported by any major programming language, though you’ll have to pre-process data into another format (.csv, etc.) before you can use it in STATA.
-If you get familiar with the commands to read the header and access data in the language you’re most comfortable with, you will be able to work with most climate or weather datasets published in the world.
+.csv, etc.) before you can use it in STATA.
+If you get familiar with the commands to read the header and access data in the language you’re most comfortable with, you will be able to work with most existing climate or weather datasets.

-Through this section, we introduce relevant commands whenever possible for the following languages and packages (click on the tab names for details):
+Throughout this section, we introduce relevant commands whenever possible for the following languages and packages (click on the tab names for details):

 xarray (recommended) is a package for working with N-dimensional data that natively supports NetCDF files.